Axway/axway-open-docs-common/content/en/blog/news/api-gateway-and-api-manager-documentation-are-now-open-source.md

   API Gateway and API Manager documentation has now been migrated to Axway-Open-Docs!
 ---
 We are very excited to announce the availability of the latest version of API Gateway and API Manager documentation in our open source docs-as-code workflow!
-Following on from [Open source documentation is here for AMPLIFY Central and API Portal](/blog/2019/09/18/open-source-documentation-is-here-for-amplify-central-and-api-portal/) we have now migrated all of the API Gateway and API Manager content as well (except for a few low priority guides which will follow later).
+Following on from [Open source documentation is here for Amplify Central and API Portal](/blog/2019/09/18/open-source-documentation-is-here-for-amplify-central-and-api-portal/) we have now migrated all of the API Gateway and API Manager content as well (except for a few low priority guides which will follow later).

 ## What does this mean for you?

-Anyone can now propose changes to any topic in the AMPLIFY API Management or AMPLIFY Central documentation using a quick and easy process.
+Anyone can now propose changes to any topic in the Amplify API Management or Amplify Central documentation using a quick and easy process.
 All you need is a [GitHub](https://github.com/join) account.

 To get started go to [Documentation](/docs/).